dtrannam/content/files/en-us/web/api/canvasrenderingcontext2d/roundrect/index.md

     If `width` is _negative_ the rounded rectangle is flipped horizontally, so the radius values that normally apply to the left corners are used on the right and vice versa.
     Similarly, when `height` is negative, the rounded rect is flipped vertically.
     The specified radii may be scaled (reduced) if any of the edges are shorter than the combined radius of the vertices on either end.

+    The `radii` parameter can also be a [`DOMPointInit`](/en-US/docs/Web/API/DOMPoint/fromPoint) object (basically any object with {x, y} properties) or a list of such objects, or a list mixing numbers and such objects.
+Passing such an object as radii (or in the list) will modify the arc drawing the rounded rectangle.

+     - `{x: 0, y: 0}`

 ### Return value